aka The Perfect Hairstyle for Lazy Girls

 Well, if any of that sound familiar let’s see if we can’t play the role of messy bun savior here.
 Sharing what you need to know to get you looking all messy and cute – in nothing flat.

-There are 11 messy bun variations demonstrated in the videos below complete with a cheat sheet for each.
+Otherwise here you’ll find 12 messy bun variations demonstrated in the videos below complete with a cheat sheet for each.

-Oh and do take note of the “difference maker” pointed out for most of them.
+Do take note of the “difference maker” pointed out for most of them.
 That’s the move I felt that most seemed to make that particular bun different from the rest.

-Now I’m willing to bet that with a little bit of practice almost anyone should be able to whiz through all eleven of these in next to no time at all as long as you have
+Now I’m willing to bet that with a little bit of practice almost anyone should be able to whiz through all twelve of these in next to no time at all as long as you have

 - dry shampoo